FranciscoCalatrava/NLP_Project_WASP/README.md

 ### Embeddings models for the classification Arousal Valenve for audio

-I have organise the folders as it follows:
+The folders are structured as follows:

 - embedding_model
--- deam
+  - deam
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-musicnn
--- muse
+  - muse
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-musicnn
--- emomusic
+  - emomusic
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-music

-You can get the models from the essentia webpage
+Models can be downloaded from the Essentia webpage:

 deam: https://essentia.upf.edu/models/classification-heads/deam/
 emomusic: https://essentia.upf.edu/models/classification-heads/emomusic/